 Maybe if I was a large business with the resources for legal counsel DB would respond differently, but from its response to my dispute, DB actions reflect that it prioritizes profit over customer service and satisfaction, even to the degree of unscrupulous behavior.
 I welcome any advice you may have for me and my predicament.

-Review about: Dropbox Business Subscription.
+Product or Service Mentioned: Dropbox Business Subscription.

 Reason of review: Return, Exchange or Cancellation Policy.